 In addition to food, admission includes musical performances, a carnival ride pass, and access to waterslides.
 Advance tickets are available online.

-Celebrate hot peppers in every form at the Hatch Valley Chile Festival in small-town Hatch, New Mexico, which is two-and-a-half hours from Albuquerque, but worth a car rental to get chiles fresh from the source.
-You won't be alone though; the two-day event usually has more than 30,000 visitors from around the United States.
+Celebrate hot peppers in every form at the Hatch Valley Chile Festival in small-town Hatch, New Mexico, which is two and a half hours from Albuquerque but worth a car rental to get chiles fresh from the source.
+You won't be alone though, as the two-day event usually has more than 30,000 visitors from around the United States.
 The festival features world-famous Hatch chile recipes, arts and crafts, chile-eating contests, and a carnival with rides.
 Festival-goers can sample the famed chiles, watch the crowning of the chile festival queen, or toss horseshoes.

 The price of admission is family-friendly, charged per carload as opposed to per person.

-Every year since 1987, the Cleveland Roller Mill Museum, an early 20th century three-story adobe roller mill, has hosted the Cleveland Millfest on Labor Day weekend.
+Every year since 1987, the Cleveland Roller Mill Museum, an early 20th-century three-story adobe roller mill, has hosted the Cleveland Millfest on Labor Day weekend.
 The event includes mill history exhibits, arts and crafts, food, music, and more.
 You can take a tour to see this water-powered flour mill in action.
 Cleveland, New Mexico, is two hours and 45 minutes away by car from Albuquerque, so while you're in the area, stop by the nearby historic Salman Ranch in Mora to pick fresh raspberries.

 The arts and crafts fair is free, but there are fees for parking at the mill and visiting the museum.